+- R. Title IX and sexual misconduct

+- S. Faculty life and faculty conduct

-- R. Faculty policies and procedures including, but not limited to, appointments in rank and promotion to tenure
+- T. Faculty policies and procedures including, but not limited to, appointments in rank and promotion to tenure

-- S. Faculty workload
+- U. Faculty workload

-- T. Faculty awards nominations
+- V. Faculty awards nominations

+- W. Student awards and scholarships

-- U. Honorary degree nominations
+- X. Honorary degree nominations

-- V. Extramural funding
+- Y. Extramural funding

-- W. Relevant issues, reports, or requests as brought to the USM by the Maryland Higher Education Commission and other state agencies
+- Z. Relevant issues, reports, or requests as brought to the USM by the Maryland Higher Education Commission and other state agencies

-- X. Additional pertinent issues as raised by the student, staff, and faculty advisory councils; university administrators; USM officials; and regents
+- AA.
+Additional pertinent issues as raised by the student, staff, and faculty advisory councils; university administrators; USM officials; and regents

-The Committee on Education Policy and Student Life may receive, for information purposes from the Committee on Intercollegiate Athletics and Student-Athlete Health and Welfare, reports on academic issues (including but not limited to Academic Progress Rate and mid-year academic indicators) for and the health and wellness of student athletes and/or athletics teams.
+The Committee on Education Policy and Student Life and Safety may receive, for information purposes from the Committee on Intercollegiate Athletics and Student-Athlete Health and Welfare, reports on academic issues (including but not limited to Academic Progress Rate and mid-year academic indicators) for and the health and wellness of student athletes and/or athletics teams.